+The average Arkansan family will pay $440/YEAR which will insure EVERY member in their household under Medicare For All.
 The time has come for America to follow every other industrialized nation and give its citizens universal healthcare.
 Our current health system is putting profits above the health of Americans.
 Citizens are literally dying because they can’t afford their prescription drugs!
 The working class is spending 10-20% of their total income on health insurance which is completely unacceptable.
 There is not a single country on Earth that has reverted from a single payer health insurance to a private system.
 Dan's family spends around $8,300 a year on their insurance premiums, then must pay $3,500 in deductibles before his private insurance helps.
 Last year he lost part of the hearing in his left ear (and now has tinnitus, never ending ringing, for the rest of his life) because of the costs (nearly $1,200 to get a referral and see a specialist plus the tests involved) required to get medical help.
 Dan understands the struggles of private health insurance and wants to make sure no more Americans suffer because they can't afford medical care while paying huge sums of money for insurance.
 America is the only modernized nation in the world where citizens can go bankrupt just for getting sick.
 Last year the top 5 pharmaceutical companies profited $69,000,000,000, while Americans DIED because they could not afford their prescription drugs!
 As a cable guy I went into houses where senior citizens had to cut their prescription pills in half because they couldn't afford a refill!
 It’s time we tell these insurance companies that enough is enough and that we start putting People > Profits.
 Human misery should never be monetized.

 We live in a time where there are more than 29 lobbyist per U.S. Congressman that spend 24/7 trying to get your congressman to vote a certain way.
 Billionaires funnel unlimited amounts of money into our political system in exchange for political favors.
 The Koch brothers alone spent $400,000,000 in 2018 to help candidates get elected, when 91% of candidates with more campaign funds get "elected."
 Why would someone spend 400 million to help candidates get elected you ask?
 With the last tax bill that was passed by the congressmen they helped get elected, they were able to save over $50,000,000,000.
 We NEED elected officials to start representing their constituents and not the special interest donors that are making them rich.
 When a brave citizen enlists in the military, they give up certain rights, and I believe elected officials should do the same.
 If running for a public office a candidate should give up the right to financial privacy.
 Constituents should be able to go online and view their representatives bank accounts.
 People should be able to see where money is coming from and where it goes.
 If someone doesn't like this because they are engaged in unethical or illegal activities, don't run for public office.
 I also believe elected officials should give up their right to plead the fifth amendment.
 If you want to represent people, don't be a criminal.
 Period.